DA-Apps/Calculator/Calculator/README.md

 #### Necessary Equipment:
 - Mac Computer with Xcode installed
 + Xcode can be found in the Mac App store.
 - Internet Connection
-- Basic skills on how to user a computer (i.e. how to use a mouse / keyboard)

 ### Step 1: Creating a new Project and Getting familiar with Xcode
 In this section you will create the Xcode project and get yourself familiar with the development environment.